kubernetes-sigs/gateway-api/geps/gep-3792/index.md

 good candidate for policy attachment.
 It is likely to be much more reasonable to simply provide whatever extra configuration we need inline in the Gateway or Mesh resources.

+## Graduation Criteria

+In addition to the [general graduation criteria](../concepts/versioning.md#graduation-criteria), this GEP must also guarantee that **all four** of the problems listed above need resolutions, and must have implementation from at least two different Gateways and two different meshes.

 ### Gateway for Ingress (North/South)